Technickel-Dev/baseline-mcp/video-assets/baseline-mcp-video-script.md

 **Visuals:**
 > {
 > **Storyboard Prompt:** "A single, photorealistic, cinematic still photo in a 16:9 aspect ratio.
-An extreme close-up on a cowboy hat and the black LED mask underneath it.
-The mask's expression is a simple, friendly smile ('^_^').
-One hand, wearing a leather glove, is raised in a 'stop' gesture in front of the mask.
+An extreme close-up on a cowboy hat and the emoji face underneath it.
+The emoji is a simple, friendly smile (😊).
+One hand, wearing a leather glove, is raised in a 'stop' gesture in front of the face.
 The lighting is dramatic.
 The mood is commanding and direct.",
-> **Scene Description:** "An extreme close-up on Technickel's masked face in a 16:9 aspect ratio.
+> **Scene Description:** "An extreme close-up on Technickel's emoji face in a 16:9 aspect ratio.
 The shot is photorealistic and highly detailed.
-His LED mask is showing a simple friendly smile ('^_^').",
+His face is a simple friendly smiling emoji (😊).",
 > **Action:** "He raises a leather-gloved hand in a 'stop' gesture.
-The LED smile on his mask flattens to a neutral line ('—_—') as if focusing.
+The smiling emoji on his face changes to a neutral emoji (😐) as if focusing.
 He looks directly into the camera.",
 > **Audio - Music:** "The music comes to a sudden, scratching halt, like a record scratch."
 > }